shamanec/GADS/docs/hub.md

 - By UDID via `appium:udid`
 - By `platformName` (iOS or Android) or `appium:automationName` (XCUITest or UiAutomator2)
   - Additionally the grid allows filtering by `appium:platformVersion` capability which supports exact version e.g. `17.5.1` or a major version e.g. `17`, `11` etc
+- Devices whose usage is set to `Control` or `Disabled`, and devices on a provider configured without Appium servers, are never dispatched - requests pinned to one by UDID fail immediately with the reason instead of queueing

 **Queueing**
 - When no matching device is free the request waits in a FIFO queue - first come, first served